Here is the lowdown on the difference between school and College and what to expect when you start Edinburgh College this year.

 More than just traditional classrooms

-If you enjoyed the art department and science department at school because they didn’t look like a typical classroom then you will love college.
+If you enjoyed the art department and science department at school because they didn’t look like a typical classroom then you will love College.
 We take it to the next level with training beauty salons, car mechanics workshops and theatres.
 On some courses you will never see a traditional classroom again!

 Study wherever works best for you

 You will be expected to study at home or in the library in your own time.
-Don’t think you can get away with only 3 days studying a week or you will have a big shock when your exams come around!
+Don’t think you can get away with only 3 days of studying a week or you will have a big shock when your exams come around!
 The best part is that on your days off you can meet friends and study together or study from the comfort of your own bed (with Netflix of course).

 Social spaces for meeting friends